hapi-server/data-specification/README.md

 This endpoint provides a data header for a given dataset, including a descriptive list of the parameters in the dataset.

 By default, all the parameters are included in the header.
-If you already know what the parameters are and want to obtain a header for just a subset of the parameters, you can specify the subset of interest as a comma separated list via the request parameter called `parameters`.
+A client may request a header for just a subset of the parameters.
+The subset of interest is specified as a comma separated list via the request parameter called `parameters`.
+(Note that the client would have to have obtained the parameter names from a prior request.)
 This reduced header is potentially useful because it is also possible to request a subset of parameters when asking for data (see the `data` endpoint), and a reduced header can be requested that would then match the subset of parameters in the data.
+The server must order the subset of parameters according to the ordering in the original, full list of parameters.
+This ensures that a data request for a subset of parameters can be interpreted properly even if no header is requested.

-The header must always end with a newline.
+The header from the `info` request can be prepended to the data content returned from the `data` endpoint.
+When the `data` endpoint is returning a header followed by ```csv``` or ```binary``` data, the header must always end with a newline.
 This enables the end of the JSON header to be more easily detected when it is in front of a binary data response.
+One good way to detect the end of the header is calculate the number of open braces minus the number of closed braces.
+The last character in the header is the newline following the closing brace that makes open braces minus closed braces equal to zero.
+For `json` output, the header and data are all withing a single JSON entity, and so newlines are not necessary.

 **Sample Invocation**
 ```